Close Menu

 1. Check Eligibility: Confirm that your loans qualify for IDR plans.

-2. Gather Income Documentation: Prepare recent tax returns or alternative income proof.
+2. Gather Income Documentation: Prepare recent tax returns or alternative proof of income.

 3. Apply Online: Use the Department of Education’s official website to submit your application.